-- Mini facelift – Best suited for patients who need minor lifting.
-Helps elevate and tighten the cheek.
+- Mini facelift is best suited for patients who need minor lifting.
+It helps elevate and tighten the cheek.
 Involves a small incision hidden around the ear.
 This technique has shorter recovery, but is not suited for making changes to the jawline or lower neck.

-- Neck Lift – Similar approach to a standard facelift, but with minimal dissection into the facial tissues.
+- Neck Lift is a similar approach to a standard facelift, but with minimal dissection into the facial tissues.
 This procedure is designed to establish a smooth contour of the neck muscles and tighten the skin simultaneously.

 In addition to the multiple variations on facelifting, adjunctive procedures are often combined with this procedure to maximize results.
 Facial fat grafting, laser resurfacing, and submental liposuction are some examples of procedures often used to augment facelifting results.

-Recovery time is different for every patient, and also differs on extent of surgery.
+Recovery time is different for every patient, and also differs depending on the extent of surgery.

-A mini-lift (for younger patients) has around 1 week of downtime, with minimal swelling and bruising.
+A mini-lift (for younger patients) has around one week of downtime, with minimal swelling and bruising.
 A deeper facelift for patients with more advanced aging changes may have some swelling and bruising for longer.
-Follow up is frequent early on to make sure that you recover optimally from your surgery.
+Follow-up is frequent early on to make sure that you recover optimally from your surgery.
 The sutures come out at one week.
 Pain and discomfort are usually quite tolerable after this procedure.

 Why Choose Dr. Harbison?

 When you choose Dr. Harbison for your facelift procedure, you are choosing a double board-certified plastic surgeon.
 Not only is he certified as a facial plastic surgeon, but also as a head and neck surgeon.
 He has extensive expertise in performing facelift procedures.
 The most common procedure for him to perform is the deep plane lift.